srii-10/nmap-lab/README.md

-# nmap-lab
+# Network Scanning Lab
+Identify Potential Security Gaps

 ## Objective

-Scanning the lab's internal network using Nmap to identify active devices, open ports, running services, as well as performing Metasploitable2 FTP exploits.
-The main objective was to understand the network structure and potential security holes in terms of open ports and service versioning.
+Scanned the lab's internal network using Nmap to identify active devices, open ports, and running services, especially on Metasploitable2 (VM).
+The main objective was to understand the network structure and potential security holes in terms of open ports and service versions.

 ### Skills Learned

-- Mendeteksi host aktif, layanan, dan sistem operasi pada jaringan internal lab
+- Detecting active hosts on the lab's internal network
-- Melakukan port scanning pada VM Metasploitable2 untuk mengidentifikasi port terbuka
+- Perform port scanning to identify open ports
--
+- Detect open ports and services running on active hosts using the -sV option.

 ### Tools Used